psrpinto/rev2-master-keyboard/README.md

 - Thru Clock messages to Port A.

 ### Port D - Keyboard
-- Thru Note On, Note Off, Pressure, Pitch Bend, Poly Aftertouch and Modwheel to Port B
+- Thru Note On, Note Off, Pressure, Pitch Bend, Poly Aftertouch and Modwheel, Expression Pedal and Sustain Pedal to Port B

 ## Rev2 Global Settings
 Rev2 global settings should be set as follows: